Rebuilding your Gut-Brain Axis

 For first 2 weeks, I recommend this regimen of herbs

 Take this full combination 2 times a day for 2 weeks on an empty stomach if possible.
 I suggest morning before breakfast and afternoon or evening before dinner.
 Sometimes the herbs can energize you at night, so best to take 2nd dose in afternoon.
-Be sure to stick to taking the full dose daily.
-Think of the herbs as an antibiotic.

 *Goldenthread– 2 capsules